 Crowley states, “The most spectacular single costumes of the carnival are the Fancy Indians, the delight of tourist photographers”.

-As materials became more readily available and wire bending skill improved, head dresses became larger and more elaborate.
+As materials became more readily available and wire bending techniques advanced, head dresses became larger and more elaborate.
 It is unclear when the peak of this occurred, but it is said that headdresses were large enough to become tangled in low hanging electrical lines and required wooden supports to allow mas players to rest their burden while playing.

-Many revellers who play mas today are wearing costumes that developed from fancy indian designs, including feathered headdresses and costume profiles that emulate tribal wear from indigenous people of South, Central, and North America.
+Contemporary mas is strongly influenced by Fancy Indian Mas designs, including feathered headdresses and costume profiles that emulate tribal wear from indigenous people of South, Central, and North America.

 Henry, Jeff.
 Under the mas’: resistance and rebellion in the Trinidad masquerade.
 San Juan, Trinidad and Tobago: Lexicon, 2008.
 Print.